• Skip to primary navigation

 Instructions

-• Preheat your oven to 350°F. Line a large baking pan with parchment paper.
+• Preheat your oven to 375°F. NOTE: you will lower the temperature to 350°F when you start baking.
+Line a large cookie sheet with parchment paper.

-• Scoop up about 1 ½ tablespoons of the fudgy batter onto prepared baking sheets.
-Bake for 9-12 minutes until shiny and crackled on top and set around the edges.
-Transfer baking sheet to a cooling rack and let cookies cool completely on trays.
+• Scoop up about 1 ½ tablespoons of the fudgy batter using this cookie scoop (it's the perfect size!) onto prepared baking sheets spacing them at least 2 inches apart.
+Place into the oven and immediately turn the temperature down to 350.
+Bake for 8-10 minutes until shiny and crackled on top and set around the edges but still a bit soft in the middle.
+They will continue to set as they cool.
+Transfer baking sheet to a cooling rack and let cookies cool completely on trays. since they are still delicate while warm.

 More Cookies